1. Controller and legal basis

 2. Data protection officer

-Mr. Julian Lang is responsible for the monitoring of and compliance with data protection.
+Mr. Armin Mauritz is responsible for the monitoring of and compliance with data protection.

 He will be pleased to provide you with further information on data protection at the following contact details:

 Personal data are specific information about personal or factual characteristics relating to an identified or identifiable natural person (data subject).
 This includes information such as your name, address, telephone number, date of birth or e-mail address.
 Any information which we are unable to relate to you (or only with disproportionate effort), e.g. by anonymising the information, is not personal data.

 4. General information on data processing

 We collect and use our users’ personal data only if this is necessary to provide a functioning website as well as to provide our content and services.
 We use your personal data to carry out online donations, to set up personal fundraising campaigns, to answer your questions, to operate and improve our web pages and applications, and to provide further information about the work of and/or use of donations made to the Toni Kroos Foundation.
 In addition, we collect personal data from applicants as part of the aid projects requested.

 Otherwise, your data will only be passed on to other third parties if we are legally obliged to do so.